necrosato/iron-biscotti/README.md

 ATMEGA32U4 microcontroller: Otherwise known as the Ardiono Pro Micro or Leonardo, this microcontroller can use the HID protocol to emulate a USB keyboard and mouse.
 It has a much faster speed than the rubber ducky.

+## SSH Keys

+Normally we wouldn't store ssh keys in a git repo.
+Note that these keys are for placeholding and example purposes, We are leaving fake test keys in the repo to show how the files must be laid out, and how to store ssh keys in c++.